rikedyp/documentation/language-reference-guide/docs/system-functions/r.md

 "****", I said
 ```

-### Replace the characters 'or' with '\u0' without having to escape the backslash
+Replace the characters 'or' with '\u0' without having to escape the backslash:

 Escaping transformation strings can be a daunting task.
 To avoid doing so, one can simply enclose the string in braces.
 This is not a special feature, but just a consequence of how transformation functions are used.